afaur/ruby-nicefn/README.md

 end
 ```
 Calling `fn` with a function `name` and a block will give you a public method.
-If you call 'fp' you will get a private method.
+If you call `fp` you will get a `private` method.
 Since singletons classes can
 only act as one instance 'fs' is not a provided option.